 The Investigators in the Pathogenesis of Infectious Disease program provides opportunities for assistant professors to bring multidisciplinary approaches to the study of human infectious diseases.
+It is specifically targeted toward work on the pathogenesis of infectious disease.
+Work not focused on pathogenesis will not be funded.

 The goal of the program is to provide opportunities for accomplished investigators still early in their careers to study what happens at the points where the systems of humans and potentially infectious agents connect.
-The program supports research that sheds light on the fundamentals that affect the outcomes of these encounters: how colonization, infection, commensalism, and other relationships play out at levels ranging from molecular interactions to systemic ones.
+The program supports research that sheds light on the fundamentals that affect the outcomes of these encounters: how colonization. infection, commensalism, and other relationships play out at levels ranging from molecular interactions to systemic ones.
+In general, faculty in their first 2-3 years are not yet competitive for this award.

-This award provides \$500,000 over a period of five years to support accomplished investigators at the assistant professor level to study pathogenesis, with a focus on the interplay between infectious agents and their hosts, shedding light on how both are affected by their encounters.
+This award provides \$505,000 over a period of five years to support accomplished investigators at the assistant professor level to study pathogenesis, with a focus on the interplay between infectious agents and their hosts, shedding light on how both are affected by their encounters.
 Associate professors may not apply.
 This is a career development award for individual investigators and does not support collaborative teams.

 The awards are intended to give recipients the freedom and flexibility to pursue new avenues of inquiry and higherrisk research projects that hold potential for significantly advancing understanding of the pathogenesis of infectious disease.
 Researchers who start from the human host are appropriate applicants, as are those who start from the microbe or virus.
 Research on under-studied infectious diseases, including emerging diseases as well as wellestablished ones, is encouraged.
 Work on fungal, protozoan, and metazoan diseases and emerging infections is especially of interest.
-In addition, excellent animal models of human disease, including in veterinary research settings, are within the program's scope.
+In addition, work done in excellent animal models of human disease, including in veterinary research settings, is within the program's scope.
 Interdisciplinary approaches are encouraged.
 Work connecting pathogenesis itself to climate change is also encouraged.
-Work that additionally involves more elements, for example, vector biology, is very welcome.
+Work that involves more elements in studies of pathogenesis, for example, vector biology in the context of human and pathogen biology, is very welcome.